stfc/PSyclone/doc/dynamo0p3.rst

 Raising to power
 ++++++++++++++++

-Built-in which raises field elements to an exponent is denoted with keyword **powreal** for real exponent.
+Built-in which raises field elements to an exponent is denoted with the keyword **powreal** for real exponent.

 inc_X_powreal_a